 New Orleans is a great place for a short getaway.
 While there is plenty to do, so much revolves around eating and drinking that you might not fit into your clothes after a few days!
 Since it is only an hour flight from Houston, it is my go-to destination for a quick getaway.
-In fact, I decided to make a quick day trip there in June for my birthday.
+In fact, I decided to make a quick day trip to Nola in June for my birthday.

-First we begin with a little bit of culture – New Orleans has many cemeteries that can be very interesting to tour.
-In New Orleans the deceased are buried above ground in tombs and mausoleums that are sometimes quite elaborate.
+First we begin with a little bit of culture, especially if it is your first trip to New Orleans!
+You will find many cemeteries that can be very interesting to explore.
+In New Orleans, the deceased are buried above ground in tombs and mausoleums that are sometimes quite elaborate.
 These cemeteries are known by the nickname of “Cities of the Dead” and have become quite the tourist attraction.
-Lafayette Cemetery No. 1 is the oldest and one of the best of seven municipal cemeteries in New Orleans.
+New Orleans cemetery tours have become very popular.

 Next up is lunch, and luckily the best weekday lunch in town is at a restaurant right across the street from the cemetery.
 Every time I am in New Orleans, I make time for at least one meal at Commander’s Palace.
 Reservations are strongly recommended (make them early).
-I would highly advise dressing appropriately (some jeans may prevent you from garnering a seat in the main dining room.
+I would highly advise dressing appropriately sine some jeans may prevent you from getting a seat in the main dining room.

 If you would like to partake in the 25 cent martinis, you must order an entrée.
 This has caused me to change what I might normally order – an appetizer with a cup of soup and a delicious dessert would be plenty of food, but that would mean that I could not have 25 cent martinis.
 Turtle soup (yes it has real turtle in it) is one of their specialties and is absolutely delicious, so I would recommend adding a cup to your order.